 What is PIP?

-PIP is an optional coverage that can be added to your auto insurance policy.
-If you're in an auto accident, it can help pay for:
+If you're in an accident, it can help pay for:

 PIP applies no matter who is at fault.
-But be aware there are some situations when it doesn't apply.
+However, there are some situations when it doesn't apply.

 Do I need PIP?

-- The choice to buy PIP is yours, but by law your insurance company must offer it to you.
+- Buying PIP is your choice, but by law your insurance company must offer it to you.

 - If you don't want PIP, you must reject it in writing.
-If you don’t sign a waiver rejecting PIP coverage, your auto insurer will add it to your policy and charge you for it.
+Otherwise, your auto insurer will add it to your policy and charge you for it.

 - Person named on the policy